3d field theory, plane partitions and triple Macdonald polynomials

 The states of $\mathcal{H}^{2d}$ are labelled by Young diagrams $\{m_1, m_2,\ldots, m_k\}$ (notice that the sequence is non-increasing).
 The partition function of the model can be written as a product of two Dedekind eta-functions:

+where $Y$ and $W$ are $2d$ Young diagrams and $|Y|$ denotes the total number of boxes in $Y$.
 The coordinates of the zero modes, that we have thrown away earlier (hence a prime in $Z_{2d}'$) would have contributed to the partition function by an overall factor of the form $q^P$, which can be thought of as the partition function of a particle with a given momentum, or as the contribution of the center of mass coordinate.

 Let us recapitulate the result in the $2d$ case.
 The solutions of the equations of motion can be split into two parts: those regular at $r=0$ and those regular at $r=\infty$.
 The first subspace corresponds to the creation operators.
 There is also a small subspace of zero modes, which needs to be discarded (or accounted for separately).
 After introduction of the complex structure, creation operators further split into holomorphic and antiholomorphic subsets, each of which produces the Hilbert space with basis labelled by Young diagrams.
 The partition function is the product of two generating functions for the number of Young diagrams.